joncoop/odin/README.md

 ### for v1.1
 - Create row-10 class and corresponding col classes to have rows based on 10ths.
+- Add containers that snap to widths according to viewport

 ### more ideas (not to include in css, just write instructions)
 - Icon fonts